Language production: Connectionist model

 Several researchers have proposed a connectionist model, one notable example being Dell.
 According to his connectionist model, there are four layers of processing and understanding: semantic, syntactic, morphological, and phonological.
 These work in parallel and in series, with activation at each level.
 Interference and misactivation can occur at any of these stages.
 Production begins with concepts, and continues down from there.
 One might start with the concept of a cat: a four-legged, furry, domesticated mammal with whiskers, etc. This conceptual set would attempt to find the corresponding word {cat}.
-This selected word would then selects morphological and phonological data /k / at/.
+This selected word would then select morphological and phonological data /k / at/.
 The distinction of this model is that, during this process, other elements would also be primed ({rat} might be somewhat primed, for example), as they are physically similar, and so can cause conceptual interference.
 Errors might also occur at the phoneme level, as many words are phonetically similar, e.g. mat.
 Substitutions of similar consonant sounds are more likely to occur, e.g. between plosive stop consonants such as d, p and b.
 Lower primed words are less likely to be chosen, but interference is thought to occur in cases of early selection, where the level of activation of the target and interference words is at the same level.

 Lexical access model

 This model states that the sentence is made by a sequence of processes generating differing levels of representations.
-For instance, the functional level representation is made on the a preverbal representation, which is essentially what the speaker seeks to express.
+For instance, the functional level representation is made on the preverbal representation, which is essentially what the speaker seeks to express.
 This level is responsible for encoding the meanings of lexical items and the way that grammar forms relationships between them.
 Next, the positional level representation is built, which functions to encode the phonological forms of words and the order they are found in sentence structures.
 Lexical access, according to this model, is a process that encompasses two serially ordered and independent stages.